-1 SMI general revenue contribution includes Part B and Part D general revenue contributions.
+SMI general revenue contribution includes Part B and Part D general revenue contributions.

-Source: Social Security and Medicare Boards of Trustees Summary of the 2007 Annual Reports, Chart E.
+Source: Social Security and Medicare Boards of Trustees Summary of the 2008 Annual Reports, Chart E.

 A provision of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) intends to address these financial challenges.
-Basically, if in two consecutive trustees reports, general funding sources are projected to account for more than 45 percent of Medicare spending within the next seven years, the administration is required to recommend ways to reduce this percentage.2 Options would include reducing spending (e.g., benefit cuts, delayed eligibility, reduced provider payments), increasing revenues (e.g., raising payroll taxes, raising beneficiary premiums), or some combination.
-President Bush's proposal must come within the 15 days of the next budget submission and Congress must consider the proposal on an expedited basis.
+Basically, if in two consecutive trustees' reports general funding sources are projected to account for more than 45 percent of Medicare spending within the next seven years, the administration is required to recommend ways to reduce this percentage.
+Options would include reducing spending (e.g., benefit cuts, delayed eligibility, reduced provider payments), increasing revenues (e.g., raising payroll taxes, raising beneficiary premiums), or some combination thereof.
+The president's proposal must come within 15 days of the next budget submission.
+The provision was first triggered in 2007, and in response President Bush submitted legislation in February 2008.
+Congress is now required to consider the legislation on an expedited basis.
 There is no requirement, however, that any legislation be enacted.

-The 2007 Medicare trustees' report projects that the 45 percent threshold will first be reached in 2013.
-Because last year's report also projected that the threshold would be reached within seven years, the requirement is triggered this year.
+The 2008 Medicare Trustees' Report projects that the 45 percent threshold will first be reached in 2014.
+Because last year's report also projected that the threshold would be reached within seven years, the requirement is triggered again this year.
 The triggering of this provision draws attention to the need to manage the demand Medicare places on the federal budget, and provides policymakers the opportunity to address the financial situation of the program and to limit the burden the program places on the federal budget.
 Congressional action is not guaranteed, however, and depending on what action, if any, is taken, other financing problems could remain.
-For instance, reducing general revenue funding might not have an impact on HI solvency.
+For instance, legislative changes reducing general revenue funding might have no impact on HI solvency.

-2 More specifically, a determination of "excess general funding" is triggered if for two consecutive trustees' reports the difference between Medicare outlays and dedicated financing sources (HI payroll taxes, HI share of income taxes on Social Security benefits, Part D state transfers, and beneficiary premiums) exceeds 45 percent of Medicare outlays within seven years of the projection.
+&lt;sup>2More specifically, a determination of "excess general funding" is triggered if for two consecutive trustees' reports the difference between Medicare outlays and dedicated financing sources (HI payroll taxes, HI share of income taxes on Social Security benefits, Part D state transfers, and beneficiary premiums) exceeds 45 percent of Medicare outlays within seven years of the projection.